DocOtak/docotak.github.io/docs/_posts/2008-04-14-everything-is-fixed.md

 tags: []
 comments: []
 ---
-<p>I had some DB troubles, it broke everything.
+I had some DB troubles, it broke everything.
 I'm disappointed that no one said anything.
 That's what you get when everyone uses RSS, they just think the site hasn't been updated in a while.
 Lame...
-Sorry to my 3 readers.</p>
+Sorry to my 3 readers.